hyperkai/django-blog/s3-blog/README.md

 ---

-## aws-blog:
+## s3-blog:

-"aws-blog" has an app with aws s3 bucket setting on settings.py.
+"s3-blog" has an app with aws s3 bucket setting on settings.py.
 Then, it's run with "python manage.py 0.0.0.0:8000".

 Moreover, you can use 2 deployment methods,"manual deployment" and "docker-compolse deployment".
 "docker-compolse deployment" is recommanded because you don't need to manually deploy the app